allwefantasy/byzer-llm/README.md

 > Only tested on Ubuntu 20.04/22.04 CentOS 8.0

-If your machine is a raw machine, only have the OS, you can use the following script to install the Byzer-LLM:
+If your machine is a raw machine whithout GPU Driver and Cuda installed, you can use the following script to setup the machine:

 ```shell
 git clone https://gitee.com/allwefantasy/byzer-llm